mainkoon81/Study-09-MachineLearning-B/README.md

 > Can we obtain an error-Function from the probability?
 Maximized probability can yield the minimised Error-Function?

-An Error-Function tells us how far we are from the solution(it's a distance).
+> In general, an Error-Function tells us how far we are from the solution(it's a distance).
- - It should be continuous!
+> - It should be continuous!
- - It should be differentiable! (just like minimizing SSE in linear model.)
+> - It should be differentiable! (just like minimizing SSE in linear model.)
 <img src="https://user-images.githubusercontent.com/31917400/41206106-c62ad73a-6cf6-11e8-8307-d38aeda8113a.jpg" />

 ### Cross Entropy